 Collagen protein can help you stay satisfied for longer if you take it first thing in the morning.

-As a result, if you aren’t hungry, you will automatically eat less.
+As a result, you will automatically eat less if you aren’t hungry.

-As a result, consuming less calories each day will naturally result in weight loss.
+As a result, consuming fewer calories each day will naturally result in weight loss.